-In the central U.S., earthquakes do occur on a regular basis – on average there are 200-300 small earthquakes per year in the region.
+In the central U.S., earthquakes do occur on a regular basis—on average there are hundreds or more small earthquakes per year in the region.
 Understanding how often and where they are occurring helps scientists and planners estimate potential for future earthquakes and ways to reduce potential losses.

 Earthquake monitoring in the United States is managed through the “Advanced National Seismic System“, by the US Geological Survey.
 Smaller regional monitoring networks make up the backbone of the ANSS, with the majority of earthquake monitoring in the central U.S. being carried out by the Center for Earthquake Research and Information in Memphis, Tennessee.

 Use the links below to view current seismic activity and recent earthquakes from the Center for Earthquake Research and Information (regional) and the US Geological Survey (national) monitoring networks.